skip to main content

 5.0 Institutional Conflicts of Interest Policy

 Caltech has many legitimate interests that may at times conflict.
 Management of institutional conflicts of interest is by its very nature more complex than that of personal conflicts of interest.
-External relationships with sponsors and supporters of the institution, the local community's acceptance of economic development activities, the institution's obligations as a charitable organization receiving preferential tax treatment, and the institution's perception of its teaching, research, and academic missions all impact how potential conflicts of interest are managed.
+External relationships with sponsors and supporters of Caltech, the local community's acceptance of economic development activities, Caltech obligations as a charitable organization receiving preferential tax treatment, and the perception of Caltech's teaching, research, and academic missions all impact how potential conflicts of interest are managed.
 The examples and issues presented below do not necessarily constitute unacceptable conflicts of interest.
 Each case must be judged on the facts and merits of the relationship with an eye to what reasonable individuals outside Caltech might consider to be an unacceptable conflict of interest.
-Any activity, financial or operational, that may bring into question Caltech's reputation, integrity, or objectivity should be considered for possible conflicts of interest.
+Any activity that may bring into question Caltech's reputation, integrity, or objectivity should be considered for possible conflicts of interest.
 The following are examples of potential situations that may give rise to institutional conflicts of interest:

 5.1